xzuastinn/learn-security-examples/infodisclosure/infodisclosure.md

 1. Briefly explain the potential vulnerabilities in **insecure.ts**
 2. Briefly explain how a malicious attacker can exploit them.
 3. Briefly explain the defensive techniques used in **secure.ts** to prevent the information disclosure vulnerability?

+1. The code is vulnerable to NoSQL injection because user input from req.query is used directly in the database query without proper sanitization or validation.
+An attacker can craft malicious input to manipulate the query and access or modify unauthorized data.
+Additionally, information disclosure is possible since sensitive user data is directly sent back in the response.

+2. An attacker could exploit this by passing a specially crafted query like username[$ne]=null to bypass authentication entirely.
+They could also extract data about users by taking advantage of the console.log(username) statement or the response format.
+This leaks information that shouldn't be exposed, making the app a goldmine for attackers.

+3. In secure.ts, input validation and sanitization are key.
+Query parameters are parsed and checked for expected types or patterns before use.
+For example, parameterized queries or libraries like mongoose-express-sanitizer help neutralize malicious inputs.
+To prevent info disclosure, only minimal, necessary data is returned to users, and error messages are vague—like "Invalid login attempt" instead of revealing what failed.
+These steps make exploiting harder.